kmadjei/LoveMaths-JS-WalkthrouhProject/README.md

 This website is for anyone interested in playing a math game if they are up for the challenge.

 **User Objectives**
-1. As a user I expect this single web application  to be simple and easy to use
+1. As a user, I expect this single web application  to be simple and easy to use
 2. User has straightforward instruction on how to play the game and also able to intuitively able to interact with the content
-3. Users can see their progress as they continue play the game by viewing amount of questions they got wrong or correct
+3. Users can see their progress as they continue their progress in the game by viewing amount of questions they got wrong or correct
-4. As a user I would like an indication that corrects me if am wrong and when I am correct
+4. As a user, I would like an indication that corrects me if I am wrong and when I am correct
-5. When a user completes a question another question is generated
+5. When a user completes a question, another question is generated

 ## Features

 - Games Area - presents the content which the user will interact with
 - Controls Area - provides users the ability to choose desired game
 - Question Area - displays the challenge question for the user
-- Score Area - showcases the user's progress throughout math the game
+- Score Area - showcases the user's progress throughout the math game

 ## Technologies Used